Plum Creek: Implementing a Watershed Protection Plan in Lockhart

 The Plum Creek Watershed Partnership formed in 2005 to improve the quality of the creek, and completed a Watershed Protection Plan (WPP) in 2008.

-To implement the WPP, the City of Lockhart is mapping its stormwater system, identifying and prioritizing improvements in the system that will prevent pollution in the creek, and implementing several other activities.
+To implement the WPP, the City of Lockhart is mapping its stormwater system, identifying and prioritizing improvements in this system that will prevent pollution in the creek, and implementing several other activities.

 For More Information

 To find out more about the NPS Program, call 512-239-6682 or e-mail us at firstname.lastname@example.org.